 11.02.02 Sharing documentation for accepted students.
 While the Admissions Office will retain a copy of all the application material, it is the Admissions Office staff's responsibility to distribute the original and/or copies of necessary forms to the appropriate offices.
 Note, not all of the documents listed below are required for each student.
 The following is a guide for the distribution of forms once an applicant is accepted as a student:

 Dean of Students

-Original copy (or True Copy) of Baptismal and Confirmation

-Certificates

-Original application form

-One photo

-Psychological test results (if any)

-Background check results

-Original medical report and any supporting medical information

-Medical insurance information

-Autobiography

-Signed acceptance letter

-Vocation director report

-Pastoral recommendation

-Professional recommendations

-Copy of passport/visa/LPR card (if applicable)

-Recommendation from previous community/diocese (if appliable)

-applicable) 1

-Military forms (if applicable)
+Original copy (or True Copy) of Baptismal and Confirmation Certificates Original application form One photo Psychological test results (if any) Background check results Original medical report and any supporting medical information Medical insurance information Autobiography Signed acceptance letter Vocation director report Pastoral recommendation Professional recommendations Copy of passport/visa/LPR card (if applicable) Recommendation from previous community/diocese (if applicable) Military forms (if applicable)

 Registrar

-All official high school and college transcripts

-Copies of diplomas and degrees
+All official high school and college transcripts Copies of diplomas and degrees

 Originals of all standardized tests such as ACT, SAT or TOEFL

 Copy of application

 Copy of acceptance letter

 Copy of passport/visa (if applicable)

 Health Services Coordinator

 Copy of the health report

 Copy of any supporting medical documentation

 Copy of medical insurance information

 College Counselor

 Copy of acceptance letter

-College Counselor

-List of new student names

-Other necessary information if a referral is made to the College Counselor

-Financial Aid Coordinator

-Copy of application

-Copy of acceptance letter

-Medical insurance information

-Copy of passport/visa/LPR card (if applicable)

-International Student Advisor

-Copy of application

-Copy of acceptance letter

-All immigration documents collected

-If an applicant has been admitted, but never enrolls in Divine Word College, all information that had been distributed to various departments should be returned to the Admissions Office for proper filing.

-11.02.03 Preservation of Admissions Documentation .
-The Admissions Office will make copies of the original documents distributed to the various departments above.
+College Counselor List of new student names Other necessary information if a referral is made to the College Counselor Financial Aid Coordinator Copy of application Copy of acceptance letter Medical insurance information Copy of passport/visa/LPR card (if applicable) International Student Advisor Copy of application Copy of acceptance letter All immigration documents collected If an applicant has been admitted, but never enrolls in Divine Word College, all information that had been distributed to various departments should be returned to the Admissions Office for proper filing.
+Tilling.
+11.02.03 will make copies of the original documents distributed to the various departments above.
 Copies of application materials, notes, letters and reports may be kept up to ten years.
 If an applicant requests copies of his application materials; i.e., that his application be returned to him for any reason, the applicant will receive the original application itself and all material submitted directly by the applicant (such as an autobiography, medical report, etc.).
 However, any papers, recommendations, or documents submitted in support of the application or otherwise obtained by the College will not be returned.
-These would include letters of recommendation, transcripts, etc. These are sent to the College and are private communications between the person who is communicating with the College and the College itself.

-11.03 If an applicant requests copies of his application materials; i.e., that his application be returned to him for any reason, the applicant will receive the original application itself and all material submitted directly by the applicant (such as an autobiography, medical report, etc.).
-However, any papers, recommendations, or documents submitted in support of the application or otherwise obtained by the College will not be returned.
-These would include letters of recommendation, transcripts, etc. These are sent to the College and are private communications between the person who is

-11.03 If an applicant requests copies of his application materials; i.e., that his application be returned to him for any reason, the applicant will receive the original application itself and all material submitted directly by the applicant (such as an autobiography, medical report, etc.).
-However, any papers, recommendations, or documents submitted in support of the application or otherwise obtained by the College will not be returned.
-These would include letters of recommendation, transcripts, etc. These are sent to the College and are private communications between the person who is communicating with the College and the College itself.
+These would include letters of recommendation, transcripts, etc. These are sent to the College and are private communications between the person who is communicating with the College and the College itself. communicating with the contact that the contact itself.
+11.03 HEALTH REQUIREMENTS FOR ADMISSION TO DIVINE WORD COLLEGE Applicants to and students enrolled at Divine Word College will adhere to the following: